Postgraduate Certificate in Laws (PCLL)

 The basis for admission to the PCLL Programme is academic merit.

-The most important indicator of academic merit is your common law degree, usually a Bachelor of Laws or a Juris Doctor degree, though we also consider applicants with CPEs or GDLs.
+The most important indicator of academic merit is your common law degree, usually a Bachelor of Laws or a Juris Doctor degree, though we also consider applicants with CPEs, GDLs or the Advanced Diploma for Legal Executives (Graduate Level) (HKU SPACE).

 Your law qualification will be assessed by reference to the classification, including grades, marks or other indicators of academic merit.